jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 * Creating Your First Test and Using It Against the Database
 * Using the InMemory Provider in Place of a Database Provider
 * Refactoring and Testing Some Console App Logic
+* Testing EF Core in an ASP.NET Core App